 Natural and Propane/LP Gas: Natural and propane/LP gases are odorless.
-An odor-making agent is added to these gases.
+An odormaking agent is added to the gas.
 The odor helps you detect a gas leak.
 However, the odor added to the gas can fade.
 Gas may be present even though no odor exists.